githubjacky/StochasticFrontiers.jl/README.md

 # StochasticFrontiers

-*the purpose of this repository is creating a bear bone structure for further development in estimation of stochastic frontiers models using julia*
+*the purpose of this repository is creating a bear bone structure for further development*

 ## install
 Add StochasticFrontiers from the Pkg REPL, i.e., pkg> add https://github.com/githubjacky/StochasticFrontiers.jl